Resolution-robust Large Mask Inpainting with Fourier Convolutions: Method

 \subsubsection{High receptive field perceptual loss}

-Naive supervised losses require the generator to reconstruct the ground truth input precisely.
-However, the parts of the image outside the mask often do not contain enough information for the exact reconstruction of the in-hole part.
+Naive supervised losses require the generator to reconstruct the ground truth precisely.
+However, the visible parts of the image often do not contain enough information for the exact reconstruction of the masked part.
 Therefore, using naive supervision leads to blurry results due to the averaging of multiple plausible modes of the inpainted content.

 In contrast, perceptual loss~\cite{johnson2016perceptual} evaluates a distance between features extracted from the predicted and the target images by a base pre-trained network $\phi(\cdot)$.
 It does not require an exact reconstruction, allowing for variations in the reconstructed image.
 The focus of large-mask inpainting is shifted towards understanding of global structure.
 Therefore, we argue that it is important to use the base network with a fast growth of a receptive field.
 We introduce the \emph{high receptive field perceptual loss} (\textit{HRF PL}), that uses a high receptive field base model $\phi_{\text{\it HRF}}(\cdot)$: